jarviscanada/jarvis_data_eng_KantyGakima/linux_sql/README.md

 # Introduction
 The Linux Cluster Monitoring Agent is a system designed to collect hardware specifications and resource usage data  from a Linux host.
 This system runs locally on each machine and reports those metrics to a PostgreSQL database.

 The Project is using several core technologies:
 - Bash for scripting and automation,
 - Docker to containerize PostgreSQL instance,
 - SQL to create the host database that will store the metrics
 - Git for version control and code review,
-- Linux utilities: vmstat, lscpu, df, cronatab for data collection and automation
+- Linux utilities: vmstat, lscpu, df, crontab for data collection and automation

 # Quick Start
 1. Start a psql instance using psql_docker.sh